bashgeek/icinga-multi-status/README.md

 - The default port of the Icinga 2 API is `5665`, so the URL to go with would be like: `https://myicingaserver.com:5665/`
 - If you use a self-signed certificate (like the one automatically created in the first step) you have to add it to your browsers/OS trusted store before it'll work in the plugin.
 This can easily be done be visiting the API URL in a browser tab and accept the certificate.
 - Currently we require the following API permissions: ```objects/query/host```, ```status/query```, ```objects/query/service```
+- If you want to use the Acknowledgement functionality, we additionally need: ```actions/acknowledge-problem```
+- If you want to use the Reschedule functionality, we additionally need: ```actions/reschedule-check```
 - If you run into any problems, please stick to the official [Icinga 2 API documentation](https://www.icinga.com/docs/icinga2/latest/doc/12-icinga2-api/)